feliciofilipe/book-list/README.md

 ## Will Read :orange_book:

+From Under the Rubble - Igor Shafarevich (ed.
+Alexander Solzhenitsyn) </br>
 Modern Man in Search of A Soul – Carl Jung </br>
 The Double - Fyodor Dostoevsky </br>
 1984 – George Orwell </br>